Subhranil2100/Subhranil2100/README.md

 - 👋 Hi, I’m @Subhranil Das
 - 👀 I’m interested in Electronics and AI
-- 🌱 I’m currently learning B.Tech ECE
+- 🌱 I’m currently learning B.Tech ECE at Techno International Newtown
 - 📫 How to reach me Social media in my Bio
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: The fact was an Idea befire